Knowledge is a Region in Weight Space for Fine-tuned Language Models: Loss in the Region between Models

 \subsection{Comparison between Region losses}

 Thus far, we showed that models on the line between model pairs perform well.
 We now extend the analysis to show that models in the whole region between similar models perform well.
-However, performing a grid search or visualising a whole multidimensional region (the convex hull) is not feasible.
+However, visualizing or searching a whole multidimensional region (the convex hull) is not feasible.
 Instead, we sample models in the region and show they outperform their external counterparts.